 Try to stay in these three neighborhoods: Gustavia, St. Jean, or Saline.

-Charming architecture from the Swedish period adorned with Anglican church, throw in colonial-style homes covered with vibrant Caribbean colors.
+Charming architecture from the Swedish period adorned with Anglican churches and colonial-style homes covered with vibrant Caribbean colors.
 That’s the alluring beauty of St. Barts, divided by three lovely neighborhoods.

 Quite frankly, St. Barts is very small island.
 With a car, you can reach anywhere, from Point A to Point B within 15-20 minutes.
 Similar to most cities in the South of France, you’ll know the entire island by heart within a few days.
 That is, if you manage to exit your villa.
 Speaking of where to stay, it’s still important to know where each neighborhood is, so you can book hotels/Airbnb/villas with a good grasp of time in transport.
 Try to stay in these three areas: Gustavia, St. Jean, or Saline.